On the convergence of the drainage network with branching: Auxiliary results, proofs and additional discussions

 \begin{proposition} For any $\hat{z} \in \hat{V}$, $(\hat{Y}_k^l(\hat{z}))_{k \geq 0}$ and $(\hat{Y}_k^r(\hat{z}))_{k \geq 0}$ are time homogeneous Markov processes with respect to the filtration $\hat{\mathcal{F}}_k = \sigma\big( (\omega(v),\theta(v)): v \in \mathbb{Z}^2, \hat{z}_2 \geq v_2 \geq \hat{z}_2 - k \} \big)$. \end{proposition}

 \textit{Proof.} We will present the proof for $(\hat{Y}_k^l(\hat{z}))_{k \geq 0}$ and the proof for $(\hat{Y}_k^r(\hat{z}))_{k \geq 0}$ is analogous.

 We need the specification of the transition probabilities of $(\hat{Y}_k^l(\hat{z}))_{k \geq 0}$.
 Recall that $\hat{Y}_k^l(\hat{z})$ assumes values in $\frac{1}{2}\mathbb{Z}$.
-The description of the transition probabilities depends if either the current value of the process is an integer or not, so we study each case separately.
+The description of the transition probabilities depends on whether the current value of the process is an integer or not, so we study each case separately.

 (i) If the current value of $\hat{Y}_k^l(\hat{z})$ is non-integer: In this case we cannot have a vertex from $V$ in front of $(\hat{Y}_k^l(\hat{z}),\hat{z}_2-k)$ since $(\hat{Y}_k^l(\hat{z}),\hat{z}_2-(k+1)) \notin \mathbb{Z}^2$.
 This implies that the dual path can not be blocked by paths in the DNB that have just branched, so we also can not have a branching occurring on the dual process at this vertex.
-Thus this dual vertex will be connected to the nearest one that it can reach without cross a path from DNB.
+Thus this dual vertex will be connected to the nearest one that it can reach without crossing a path from DNB.